-While the application of mulch has many great benefits you must be sure that the application of mulch be done properly.
-The International Society of Arboriculture (ISA) has a great article on the proper mulching techniques found here.
-I’ll highlight a few sections of the article.
-Here is a link to a PDF of the ISA article.
+While the application of mulch has many great benefits you must be sure that the application of mulch is done properly.
+The International Society of Arboriculture (ISA) has a great article on the proper mulching techniques, I’ll highlight a few sections of the article.
+If you would like to check out the full article here is a link to a PDF.

 Benefits of Proper Mulching

 - Helps maintain soil moisture.
 Evaporation is reduced, and the need for watering can be minimized.

 - Helps control weeds.
 A 2- to 4-inch layer of mulch will reduce the germination and growth of weeds.

 - Mulch serves as nature’s insulating blanket.
 Mulch keeps soils warmer in the winter and cooler in the summer.

 - Many types of mulch can improve soil aeration, structure (aggregation of soil particles), and drainage over time.

 - Some mulches can improve soil fertility.

 - A layer of mulch can inhibit certain plant diseases.

 - Mulching around trees helps facilitate maintenance and can reduce the likelihood of damage from “weed whackers” or the dreaded “lawnmower blight.”